ubghacking/ubghacking.github.io/_posts/2023-05-17-gitbook-for-notes.md

 gitbook install
 {% endhighlight %}

-At this point, we would be able to serve GItBook.
+At this point, we would be able to serve GitBook.
 Once we run this, we should have a GitBook server listening on port 4000, by default:

 {% highlight bash linenos %}
 gitbook serve